Board of Directors

 Jessica Figenholtz, AIA

-As Higher Education Leader at Perkins+Will, Jessica is focused on enhancing educational experiences and outcomes in the rapidly evolving education landscape.
+As higher education leader at Perkins+Will, Jessica Figenholtz, AIA, is focused on enhancing educational experiences and outcomes in the rapidly evolving education landscape.
 She believes in developing innovative strategies that creatively integrate design, business and learning environments.
-Jessica is a widely-recognized expert in higher education design with more than 15 years of professional experience.
+Jessica is a widely-recognized expert in higher education design with more than 16 years of professional experience.
 She has developed long-term relationships with some of the world's top higher education institutions.

-Known for her agility in operating within multiple practice areas, including higher education, K-12, retail, and commercial interiors, Jessica is regarded for her thorough understanding of the client and project context.
-She is deeply involved in planning, redevelopment, and sustainability - and believes that design should deliver impact, create value and transform lives for today's learner and future generations to come.
+Known also for her agility in operating within multiple practice areas, including higher education, K-12, retail and commercial interiors, Jessica is regarded for her thorough understanding of the client and project context.
+She is deeply involved in planning, redevelopment and sustainability—and believes that design should deliver impact, create value and transform lives for today's learner and future generations to come.